asmaachr/project-2/README.md

 ## Project/Goals
 My goals in this project are:
 - based on the prelimary information I defined the scope of the problem I am trying to analyse:
-    - % of bikes available by station vs number of restaurants/parks in a radiius of 1000m and vs restaurant/park rstings
+    - % of bikes available by station vs number of restaurants/parks in a radius of 1000m and vs restaurant/park ratings
 - Pull json files from different APIs
 - set up a an API Key environment
 - Use an EDA process to uderstand, clean and format the data